butyi/movscan/README.md

 Cine-projector
 ==============
-I used the Russian Lomo Russ projector what I have
+I used a Russian projector what I have: Lomo Russ

 Camera
 ======